Gradient flows on metric graphs with reservoirs: Microscopic derivation and multiscale limits: Introduction

 where the set of adjacent edges $\edges(\sfv)$ is defined in~\eqref{eq:def:adjacent:edges} below.
 Hereby, we denote by $\rho^e|_{\sfv}= \rho^e(0)$ if $e=\sfv\sfw$ and $\rho^e|_\sfv = \rho^e(\ell^e)$ if $e=\sfw\sfv$ for some $\sfw\in \nodes$.
 Moreover, we introduced the parameters $\diffedge^e>0$ as the diffusion constant on the metric edge associated to an edge $e$, $r(e,\sfv)$ as the jump rate from the endpoint of the metric edge associated to $e$ to an adjacent vertex $\sfv$, and $r(\sfv,e)$ for the reverse jump rate from the vertex $\sfv$ to the adjacent edge $e$.
-The boundary condition \eqref{eq:Kirchhoff_intro_linear} ensures that the solutions to this system conserve their mass in time, i.e., it holds
+We note that the boundary conditions \eqref{eq:Kirchhoff_intro_linear} ensure that the solutions of \eqref{eq:system_intro_linear} conserve their mass in time, i.e., it holds